itmat/Normalization/README.md

     git clone https://github.com/itmat/Normalization.git

 ####B. Input
 ##### i.
-Input File
+Input Files
 PORT takes aligned reads (SAM file) as input.
 You also need to provide unaligned reads (fa/fq file), gene info file, and genome fa/fai file.

 ##### ii.
 Input Directory Structure
-The input files need to be in the correct format for PORT to run properly.
+The input files need to be organized into a specific directory structure for PORT to run properly.

 - Give `STUDY` directory a unique name.
 - Make sure the unaligned reads and alignment outputs (SAM files) are in each sample directory inside the `READS` folder.